Get free ebooK with 50 must do coding Question for Product Based Companies solved

 What is Thread in Java?

-In terms of the operating system, a thread is the smallest processing unit.
-A thread is a separate execution path in a code.
+Regarding the operating system, a thread represents the smallest processing unit and serves as an autonomous execution path within a code.

 By using threads, a Java program can perform multiple tasks simultaneously, increasing its overall responsiveness and performance.